newt0/defaimint/pitch/elevenlabs-script.md

 We present De-Fay-Mint.

+Our slogan —
-Our slogan?
-“Mint to Deh-Fay-Eye.
+Mint to Deh-Fay-Eye.
 Vibe Trading as NFT.

 ### 🔥 MARKET REALITY